amyspencerproject/react-review/README.md

 ### Adding CSS to React
 For integrating React into an existing web app you can just add the CSS styling with <link> in the head of the index.html file or what ever file has the mounting point for React.

 Another way is inline CSS or component CSS where only the CSS used for a component is imported into the component.
 This keeps everything tightly bound and you don't have one big compiled style file.
-This is used if you are using Saas or something similar that must be compiled.
+The css is imported directy into the js component.
+This avoids a big css file that must be compiled.

-In this project the style.css is imported into the index.js file and the create React App knows deals with css updates for local dev.
+In this project the style.css is imported into the index.js file and the create-React-App knows deals with css updates for local dev.
 When this app is deployed then the css will need to be compiled.

+### App.js
+Created the App.js file and will consider this to be the mother component that all the other components such as fish, inventory, order, etc will be under.

+Reminder to always start components with the imports, exports, class extends React.Component, and render() { return () }.
+Starting everytime with these basic elemements will save you debugging headaches.